Backtrader Alpaca: Build Algo Trading Strategies with Python

 self.signal_add(bt.SIGNAL_LONG, crossover)

-This is a classic moving average crossover.
-The idea is simple: it looks for the moment when a faster 10-period average crosses above a slower 30-period average, which many traders see as a potential signal to buy.
-It’s a great starting point to see how everything connects.
+The logic is simple: when the faster 10-period average crosses above the slower 30-period average, it signals a buy.
+It is a common starting point for understanding how everything connects.

 Setting Up the Connection to Alpaca